VenturaNotes/Knowledge/- Topics/floating-point notation.md

-In the context of computing, a more common name for the mantissa is the significand.
+In the context of computing, a more common name for the mantissa is the [[significand]].